-After watching how many sectors seem to have all of their components move in lockstep with one another, pushing the sector as a whole upward—or downward, depending on the day—it is helpful for binary options traders to understand how to take advantage of this movement within their own trading.
-Unlike the stock market, you cannot typically access any sort of ETF designed to gauge a sector’s overall health through a binary options broker.
+After watching how many sectors seem to have all of their components move in lockstep with one another, pushing the sector as a whole upward—or downward, depending on the day—it is helpful for options traders to understand how to take advantage of this movement within their own trading.
+Unlike the stock market, you cannot typically access any sort of ETF designed to gauge a sector’s overall health through a options broker.

-If you wanted to trade, say, the technology sector as a binary option, you would be unable to do so precisely.
+If you wanted to trade, say, the technology sector as an option, you would be unable to do so precisely.
 Instead, you would need to either focus on one or more companies within that sector.
 While no brokers will allow you to trade a basket fund of tech stocks, almost all include the big names like Apple, Google, Microsoft, and sometimes even smaller companies, like Qualcomm.
 If you want to trade within this sector, but giving yourself an approximate representation of the sector as a whole, what should you do?

 First, you need to look at the sector itself.
 Look at the fundamental data and the news.
 Why is it trending in a particular way?
 If it’s only noon and the sector is up 1.5 percent for the day already, why is this occurring?
 Pinpoint this piece of information before you do anything else.